 - Best time to visit: December-February

-Rapa Nui National Park is a UNESCO World Heritage site which sits on Chile’s Easter Island.
+One of Chile’s most popular national parks, Rapa Nui National Park is a UNESCO World Heritage site which sits on Easter Island.
 It is one of the most expensive places in South America to explore, both because it is so remote and also because all goods on the island need to be imported.

 If you can factor a trip to Rapa Nui into your travel budget, you won’t regret it.
 This national park is one of South America’s most enigmatic, famous for the Moai statues that were miraculously created using just stone tools in around 1,000AD.